Siusan MacKenzie

 Director - Board Chair

-Tony has dedicated his professional career to improving community safety outcomes and through his role as ESF Chair is a passionate advocate for improving the mental health and well-being of Victorian emergency service/management paid staff and volunteers.
-He took on the role of the ESF Chair in January 2021.
+Tony has dedicated his career to improving community safety outcomes and through his role as Chair of the Emergency Services Foundation is a passionate advocate for improving the mental health and well being of emergency services/management paid staff and volunteers.
+He took on the role of ESF Chair in January 2021.

-Tony is also a Blue Ribbon Day Council Board Member, and Swinburne University Advisory Board Member to the ARC project on ‘Collective Action and Collaborative Governance in Crisis Situations’.
+Tony is also a Blue Ribbon Day Community Council Board Member, and a Swinburne University Advisory Board Member to the ARC project on ‘Collective Action and Collaborative Governance in Crisis Situations’.

 Deb Martindale